lemay-ai/smallCompanyType/README.md

 # smallCompanyType

 This project converts small company names to company type.

+# A newer version of this library is found here: https://github.com/lemay-ai/smallCompanyType2.0

 Have a look at the following medium article:

 https://medium.com/@lemaysolutions/deep-learning-magic-small-business-type-8ac484d8c3bf